Paint Your Wagon (film): Release

+Home media

+The film was first released on VHS 1991 by Paramount Home Entertainment with an original PG rated from MPAA.
+In 2001, Paramount released this film on DVD, and it was re-rated to PG-13 for thematic material by the MPAA.
+In the digital versions, the Intermission scene was removed from the film.
+In March 2024, Kino Lorber released Paint Your Wagon on 4K Ultra Blu-Ray and standard Blu-Ray versions.

 Reception

 Critical response

-Vincent Canby, in his October 16, 1969 review for The New York Times, wrote that the film was "amiable...
+Paint Your Wagon received mixed reviews from critics.
+Vincent Canby, in his October 16, 1969, review for The New York Times, wrote that the film was "amiable...
 However, because amiability is never in over-abundant supply, especially in Hollywood super-productions, the movie can be enjoyed more than simply tolerated."
 He ended the review by expanding on its pleasantness:

+Roger Ebert of the Chicago Sun-Times gave this film 2/4 stars in his October 31, 1969 review, describing the film to be "loud and officially stereophonic, all right.
+But it’s studio music — cold, aloof".

-On Rotten Tomatoes, the film has an approval rating of 33%, based on reviews from 18 critics.
+On Rotten Tomatoes, the film has an approval rating of 45%, based on reviews from 20 critics.
+On Metacritic, it has a 50/100 based on 7 critics, indicating "mixed or average" reviews.

 Box office

 The film grossed $50,506 in its first week.
 It opened in Los Angeles the following week and immediately expanded to another 12 cities.
 It reached number one at the US box office in its eighth week of release.
+Due to its large budget and disappointing returns, Paramount took an initial write-off of $11 million; however, the film performed better during the summer of 1970 and they reversed around $6 million of the write off.
 The film became Paramount's sixth-largest success up to that point (and the seventh highest-grossing film of 1969); over its release, it grossed $31.6 million, although the earnings never offset the cost of production and marketing.